ProgrammerNomad/mysql-country-list/README.md

 ### Types of Lists

-1. Detailed country info in MySQl
+1. Detailed country info in MySQL
 3. Detailed country info in JSON